 Claiming that they and their actions are “of the people, by the people, and for the people,” populist authoritarian leaders deny they are also elites representing the interests of the few.
 Morelock argues:

 “Generally, [authoritarian populism] involves social movements fuelled by prejudice and led by charismatic leaders that seek to increase the governmental force to combat difference.
 It is commonplace for governments under the direction of authoritarian populists to condense and centralize authority, so that more power rests in the hands of fewer people.”

 Populist authoritarian rule, personified in PresidentsbDuterte and Trump, for example, creates polarizing politics that deepen social cracks through identity-related divisive discourses that help rally their political bases.

 They (mis)use identity politics to fuel fear, hatred and aggression towards others perceived as “enemies of the people.”

-They use performative political representations to fuel bigotry and prejudice common to populist leaders, according Stephen Bronner’s 2014 book, The Bigot: Why Prejudice Persistsand Benjamin Moffitt’s 2016 book, The Global Rise of Populism: Performance, Political Style, and Representation.
+They use performative political representations to fuel bigotry and prejudice common to populist leaders, according to Stephen Bronner’s 2014 book, The Bigot: Why Prejudice Persistsand Benjamin Moffitt’s 2016 book, The Global Rise of Populism: Performance, Political Style, and Representation.

-Autocratic leaders use judicial systems to curtail press freedom, as what Duterte did to ABS-CBN and Maria Ressa.
-They discredit the opposition, as what happened to Duterte Government’s treatment of Senator Leila De Lima, Supreme Court Chief Justice Maria Lourdes Sereno and Vice-President Leni Robredo.
+Autocratic leaders use judicial systems to curtail press freedom, as Duterte did to ABS-CBN and Maria Ressa.
+They discredit the opposition, as what happened to the Duterte Government’s treatment of Senator Leila De Lima, Supreme Court Chief Justice Maria Lourdes Sereno and Vice-President Leni Robredo.